 A key area of success has been the early dismissal of proceedings on grounds of abuse of process and non-disclosure.
 He appears in the Crown Court, Divisional Court and Court of Appeal and has appeared in the House of Lords.

-He has acted in several high-profile cases for commercial and private clients for example: HSE and corporate manslaughter investigation arising out of the Marchioness; anti-trust investigations involving Cable & Wireless, and several “big ticket” fraud prosecutions and appeals, including Guinness II (Lord Spens), Wallace Duncan Smith, McNicholas Construction and Butte Mining (Dr. Clewes).
+He has acted in several high-profile cases for commercial and private clients for example: HSE and corporate manslaughter investigation arising out of the Marchioness; anti-trust investigations involving Cable & Wireless, and several “big ticket” fraud prosecutions and appeals, arising out of allegations concerning Guinness II, Smith, McNicholas Construction and Butte Mining.

 For more information on recent high profile case, please click on Cases of Note.

 David has many years’ experience in general crime.
 In particular he has advised and appeared for the defence in cases including large scale drug importations, murder, manslaughter and HSE prosecutions.